 My body needed a different kind of release: enter yoga.
 I had taken a few yoga classes here and there, but without any consistency (I told myself: “I am not flexible”, “This isn’t a ‘real’ workout”, “I am wasting my time” - any of those phrases sound familiar?).

 With the help of an accountability buddy and a Groupon deal, I jumped (or, stretched?) into the world of yoga and have never looked back - it was exactly what I needed.

 My pronouns are she/her/hers.
-I am a functional health and nutrition coach, striving to empower womxn to become the CEO of their stress.
-I love helping people manage their own health and wellness, but my journey here didn't actually start on a yoga mat.
+I am a national board certified health and wellness coach (NBC-HWC), striving to empower women to become the CEO of their stress.
+I love helping people manage their own health and wellness.

 My early office days were exhausting.